-Run the storage disk format command from the master node for all the disks from the newly added node.
+Run the storage disk format command from the Veritas Access management console node for all the disks from the newly added node.

 '''

 fss7310>storage disk format <list-of-disks>

 '''

 10 Add all the disks from the newly added node to the Veritas Access pool created by using the storage pool adddisk command.